inacioricardo/employee_attrition_prediction/README.md

 # Employee Attrition Prediction

-A data science project for analyzing and predicting employee attrition using machine learning techniques.
+A data science project for analysing and predicting employee attrition using machine learning techniques.

 ## Project Overview